-All residential development schemes will be expected to achieve high quality design and a good standard of amenity for all existing and future occupants of land and buildings.
-Major development proposals will demonstrate how their scheme does this through a completed Building for a Healthy Life [14] assessment or, an updated version of this if applicable.
-Smaller proposals will be strongly encouraged to do this.
+All residential development schemes should achieve high quality design and a good standard of amenity for all existing and future occupants of land and buildings.
+Where it is practicable to do so major development proposals should demonstrate how their scheme does this through a completed Building for a Healthy Life [14] assessment or, an updated version of this if applicable.